Tim Metcalfe: Storylines

-In April 2020, Geoff was attacked by Yasmeen after months of psychological abuse and coercive control.
-Tim and Sally knew nothing of what Geoff was really like or what he had been putting Yasmeen through, so Tim was indoctrinated by his dad against the truth.
-Sally grew doubtful of Geoff's version of events after he was released from hospital and after Geoff's use of escorts came to light and Sally talking to Alya, she decided to kick Geoff out of No.6.
-She was also asked by Alya to be a witness for Yasmeen, and she accepted.
-Tim still remained doubtful over what Alya had been saying about Geoff and stuck by his dad.
-This didn't change when in July that year, a woman called Elaine Jones arrived in Weatherfield.
-Elaine was revealed as Geoff's first wife Philippa Metcalfe, who Geoff had said died of cancer in the 1970s in Spain.
-From the off, Sally believed her and with hers and Alya's help tried to tell Tim who she was; Tim didn't believe her and rejected her.
-This soon changed in September 2020, when Sally got hold of Geoff's laptop to try to get hard evidence of Yasmeen's ordeal and also to prove to Tim that Alya and Elaine are telling the truth.
-After watching the video, Tim saw the light and confronted his dad and disowned him.
-He apologised to Alya and tried to contact Elaine to make amends but when he visited her address and there was stacks of unopened post he discovered she had gone missing.
-They were eventually reunited in December that year and Elaine agreed to testify at Yasmeen's upcoming trial.
-She did despite Geoff's threats, and Elaine's testimony as well as CCTV footage of Geoff at the hospital on the day he threatened her and the phone footage of Geoff threatening Yasmeen, the jury ruled in Yasmeen's favour.
-Geoff died in December 2020 after falling off the roof of No.6 after trying to kill Yasmeen.
-After Geoff died, this allowed Tim and Elaine to bond as mother and son and for everyone to move on with their lives.
+In April 2020, Geoff is attacked by Yasmeen, after months of Geoff's psychological abuse and coercive control.
+Tim and Sally, not knowing Geoff's true nature, or what he had been putting Yasmeen, have been indoctrinated by Geoff, against the truth.
+Sally grows doubtful of Geoff's version of events, after Geoff is released from hospital and his visits to sex workers come to light.
+After discussing it with Alya, Sally decides to kick Geoff out of No. 6, and agrees to be a witness for Yasmeen.

+Tim remains doubtful and sticks by his father, even when in July that year, a woman called Elaine Jones arrives in Weatherfield and is revealed to be Geoff's first wife Philippa Metcalfe (Geoff had said his first wife died of cancer, in Spain, in the 1970s).
+Sally and Alya try to tell Tim who Elaine really is, but Tim doesn't believe it.

+In September 2020, Sally gets hold of Geoff's laptop, trying to get hard evidence of Yasmeen's ordeal, and also to prove to Tim that Alya and Elaine are telling the truth.
+After watching the video Sally finds, Tim sees the light.
+He confronts his dad, and disowns him.
+Tim apologises to Alya, and tries to contact Elaine to make amends.
+He discovers Elaine is missing after visiting her address and finding stacks of unopened mail.

+In December that year Elaine turns up, agreeing to testify at Yasmeen's upcoming trial, despite Geoff's threats.
+Elaine provides testimony, there is CCTV footage of Geoff at the hospital on the day he made threats, and phone footage of Geoff threatening Yasmeen, and the jury rules in Yasmeen's favour.

+Geoff dies in December 2020 after falling off the roof of No.6 while trying to kill Yasmeen.
+After Geoff's death, Tim and Elaine can bond as mother and son, and all are able to finally move on with their lives.

-Tim was devastated when Faye was sent down for 3 years in April 2021 for attacking Adam Barlow in a case of mistaken identity, Faye was attacked by Ray Crosby a few months before.
-Faye was eventually released in November that year after Ray admitted to assaulting her.
+In April 2021, Tim is devastated when Faye is sent down for 3 years for attacking Adam Barlow, in a case of mistaken identity.
+Faye had been attacked by Ray Crosby a few months before, and Faye is eventually released in November that year, after Ray admits to assaulting her.

 In 2022, Tim finds out he has a heart condition and needs a serious operation.
-He doesn’t tell Sally, and instead confides in Aggie Bailey (Lorna Laidlaw) about the situation.
-Sally only finds out just before the operation.
+He doesn’t tell Sally, instead confiding in Aggie Bailey (Lorna Laidlaw).
+Sally finds out, only moments before the operation.